philippeflores/philippeflores.github.io/_pages/about.md

 Hello and Welcome !

-I am a PhD student at CRAN since 2020.
-I am a member of the SiMul research group, the multidimensional signal processing research group in the BioSiS department at CRAN.
+I am a Postdoc researcher at Gipsa-Lab since June 2024.
+I am a member of the GAIA research group, focusing on methods for signal processing with geometrical tools, information theory and statistics.
+My work at Gipsa consists in developping methods for gravitational waves detection using bivariate signal processing and polarization.

+I recently defend my PhD in April 2024 at CRAN in the SiMul Team that works on signal processing and multi-dimensional data science.
-My thesis subject lies on the Estimation of high dimensional probability density functions with low rank-tensors models with Application to cancer cell characterization.
+My thesis subject lied on the Estimation of high dimensional probability density functions with low rank-tensors models with Application to cancer cell characterization.
-My research interests include signal processing, tensors algebra with applications to flow cytometry data analysis.
+My research interests include signal processing, tensors algebra, bivariate signals, polarization.